-The Loxton WEF 1 site includes areas of CBA 1 associated with the Soutpoort River, which is clearly designed to act as a buffer for this feature (Figure 7).
-In addition, there is a polygon CBA 1 in the north of the site, which, according to the lookup layer associated with the CBA layer, the attributes underlying the affected CBA include the following:
+The southeast of the Loxton WEF 2 site consists of areas of CBA 1 and CBA 2 (Figure 7).
+According to the lookup layer associated with the CBA layer, the attributes underlying the affected CBAs include the following:

 - Eastern Upper Karoo

-- Conservation Areas

 - Threatened Species

 - All natural wetlands

 - FEPA catchment

 - NPAES PA and Focus

+- Landscape structural elements

-In terms of the layout and the potential impact on the above features, there is a single turbine located within the CBA along the Soutpoort River and four turbines located in the CBA in the north of the site.
-The turbine along the Soutpoort River is adjacent to the existing access road through this area, with the result that the additional extent of habitat loss associated with the turbine is low and is considered acceptable.
-In the north of the site, the four turbines in the CBA 1 are not likely to significantly impact the underlying biodiversity features to a significant degree.
-The representation of the Eastern Upper Karoo within the CBA would not be a significant issue as this is an extensive vegetation type that has been little impacted by transformation.
-As a result, the areas within the CBA are not considered of especially high value and would have low irreplaceability.
+In terms of the layout and the potential impact on the above features, there are twelve (12) turbines located within the CBA 2 in the south of the site.
+The footprint within the CBA 2 is approximately 20 ha.
+Since the actual biodiversity features present in this area have been mapped at a fine scale and avoided by the layout, the impact would be within low sensitivity areas.
+As a result, the presence of turbines in this area is not likely to significantly impact the underlying biodiversity features of the affected CBA 2 to a significant degree.
+The representation of the Eastern Upper Karoo vegetation type within the CBA 2 would not be a significant issue as this is an extensive vegetation type that has been little impacted by transformation.
+As a result, the areas within the CBA 2 are not considered of especially high value and would have low irreplaceability.
 In terms of the other features, there are no significant populations of threatened species observed in the affected area and any natural wetlands present would be avoided by the development.

-Almost the whole development footprint is located within FEPA priority subcatchments.
+More than half the development footprint is located within FEPA priority subcatchments.
 Although the development would potentially have negative impacts on the subcatchment and associated riparian environments through disturbance and changes to water quality downstream of the site as a result of erosion, pollution and other forms of disturbance and associated degradation of the freshwater ecosystems of the site, these negative impacts can be well-mitigated.
 The majority of the site is relatively flat with the result that water erosion risk is relatively low, while wind-erosion potential is also low and can be further reduced through dust suppression during construction.
-The development footprint, which is estimated at 65ha is less than 0.2% of the extent of the FEPA subcatchment which is over 41 000ha.
-As a result, with the effective implementation of mitigation and avoidance, it is unlikely that the development of the Loxton Wind Facility 1 would significantly compromise the long-term ecological integrity and associated ecosystem services of the affected FEPA Subcatchment.
+The development footprint within the FEPA subcatchment, which is estimated at 70ha is less than

+0.2% of the extent of the FEPA subcatchment which is over 41 000ha.
+As a result, with the effective implementation of mitigation and avoidance, it is unlikely that the development of the Loxton Wind Facility 2 would significantly compromise the long-term ecological integrity and associated ecosystem services of the affected FEPA Subcatchment.

-The river buffer along the Soutpoort River and the CBA 1 in the north of the site are also mapped as NPAES Focus Areas.
-The development would reduce the value of these areas for conservation expansion to some degree.
-However, the presence of 5 turbines in the NPAES FA, would not compromise the ability to reach conservation targets in the area.
-There are no specific features of very high biodiversity value within the affected polygons and the site actually lies largely within a gap within the NPAES network of the area, with the result that the site would be unlikely to be specifically sought after and included in a protected area network in the area, should one be developed.
+The area of CBA 1 and CBA 2 in the south of the site is also a NPAES Focus Area.
+The development would reduce the value of these areas for conservation expansion to an extent.
+However, the development footprint of 20 ha wtihin the NPAES FA, would not be likely to compromise the ability to reach conservation targets in the area.
+There are no specific features of very high biodiversity value within the affected polygons and those features considered sensitive would be avoided.
 In addition, the site does not appear to fall on any significant gradients or corridors that are likely to be of high importance for biodiversity processes such as migration and faunal movement.
-The most important feature of the site is clearly the Soutpoort River and the development would have a low development footprint in this area as it would make use of existing road networks that run through this area.
 As such, the overall impact of the development on CBAs and NAPES Focus Areas is considered acceptable.

 Figure 7.
-Extract of the Northern Cape CBA map for the Loxton 1 WEF and surrounds.
+Extract of the Northern Cape CBA map for the Loxton WEF 2 and surrounds.